sal55/langs/MLang.md/Tools.md

 ### M Compiler mm.exe

-This is a 0.5MB executable which incorporates everything needed to compiler M programs, including the sources of M's small standard library.
+This is a 0.5MB executable which incorporates everything needed to compile M programs, including the sources of M's small standard library.
 Currently these are just compiled in to each application.

 No dependencies are involved in building M apps, except for the msvcrt.dll library that provides some C functions, but this is part of Windows.
 Plus any external libraries that application itself might needed, such as opengl.dll.